 There’s no denying that pork chops are a staple of home cooking.
 They’re relatively cheap to buy and easy to make.
 But they can be rather boring and bland when just grilled plain.
-You might try these Sweet & Sour Pork Chops.
-Bacon adds the flavor and fat that a bland pork chop needs.
-Slather a little of my favorite homemade bourbon BBQ sauce on them and you’ll be making them every week!
+We often make Sweet & Sour Pork Chops, which gives it more flavor, but I can’t resist these bacon-wrapped chops.

 Bacon pork chops are not exactly diet food, but once in a while I think it’s okay to cheat and add a slice or two of bacon to your pork chops.
+You can use chops or steaks for this recipe.
+If you’re wondering, here’s the difference between pork chops vs pork steaks.

 How to Make Bacon-Wrapped Pork Chops